 You don’t have to invent the wheel to make relatively passive income from your patented concepts.
 Just make sure that your idea can be produced affordably, or it will never stand up against a lawsuit in the future, which it almost certainly must do if you’re seeking payment from a corporation who’s using your patented tech.
 Don’t expect to start earning money from this avenue for a very long time, if ever, unless you have an uncanny ability to predict the fine details of what will power the technology and processes of the future.

-For even more ideas on ways you can turn your skills into a healthy side income, check out my detailed post on the 101 Best Business Ideas you can start while working a full-time job.
+For even more ideas on ways you can turn your skills into a healthy side income, or if you’re looking to earn some extra cash, check out my detailed post on the 101 Best Business Ideas you can start while working a full-time job.

 Are you ready to hustle?